-We also have in place a rolling programme of screening for Access Arrangements to support pupils in the learning environment, completing assessments and formal examinations.
+As part of our Exams Access Arrangements process, we have a rolling programme of screening for Access Arrangements to support pupils in the learning environment, completing assessments and formal examinations.
 Our qualified assessor conducts further tests in order to provide the necessary evidence for JCQ at Key Stage 4.
-Many of our Exams Access Arrangements consist of pupils being provided with, a reader, scribe, extra time, OLM, rest breaks and alternative spaces being made available, as well as technology being available to pupils, including a laptop and reader software.
+Many of our Exams Access Arrangements consist of pupils being provided with,